O-Mutt/o-mutt.github.io/_posts/2013/2013-04-26-mvc-knowing-it-using-it.md

     return m_name;
   }
 }
 </pre> So, here, we see the main difference in this code: the model in the first example tells the controller to refresh the view.
 Now this model cannot be used by any other class unless every interaction with a person is meant to refresh that one list every time.
-Not only is the model not reusable for different classes but if we decide to give the user an option to have a grid or a list, which is becoming more and more common in web development and mobile, we cannot because we are attached to the list in the controller by hard coding.
+Not only is the model not reusable for different classes but if we decide to give the user an option to have a grid or a list, which is becoming more and more common in web   -  and mobile, we cannot because we are attached to the list in the controller by hard coding.